 If your condition is in your toe joints, then a wide and deep toe box will be important to minimise pressure point contact and reduce rubbing in this area.

-Our styles with round or square toe boxes could be just the thing for you, depending on your foot shape.
+Our styles with round toe boxes – like, Nicolette, Badger or Unite - or square toe boxes – like Atlantic, Winton or men’s style Benny (plus many more!) or our new "asymmetric toe", like Deer, Wildcat, or Scott - could be just the thing for you, depending on your foot shape.

 You may also find different levels of swelling on different days or at different times, meaning that you need adjustability in your fastenings.
 Our dual-fitting system means that you can adjust the internal space within each shoe independently of the other and, coupled with many different fastening systems, means that they have ultimate adjustability.